Skip to main content

 public void service(ServletRequest req, ServletResponse res) throws ServletException, IOException

-Once the servlet starts getting the requests, the service() method is called by the servlet container to respond.
-The servlet services the client's request with the help of two objects.
-These two objectsjavax.servlet.ServletRequest and javax.servlet.ServletResponse are passed by the servlet container.
+Once the servlet starts receiving requests, the service() method is called by the servlet container to respond.
+The servlet uses ServletRequest and ServletResponse objects to handle client requests and responses.

-The status code of the response always should be set for a servlet that throws or sends an error.
+The status code of the response should always be set for a servlet that throws or sends an error.

-Parameters - The service() method takes the ServletRequest object that contains the client's request and the object ServletResponse contains the servlet's response.
-The service() method throwsServletException and IOExceptions exception.
+Parameters: The service() method takes a ServletRequest object containing the client's request and a ServletResponse object containing the servlet's response.
+It throws ServletException and IOException exceptions.

 getServletConfig()